 Google Search Operators were born out of necessity.
 As the algorithm became more sophisticated, matching only keywords proved insufficient.
 Users needed to filter by specific criteria.

 Initially, these served as tools for power users and librarians.
 They were technical workarounds to help the engine understand intent.
 Google formalized commands over time.
 They documented these commands and added prefixes like site: and filetype:.
-This allows users navigate the growing web.
+This allows users to navigate the growing web.

 Evolution of Search Operators